-Where detention is not required per §504.1 of the WMO, the applicant shall demonstrate that the development will not increase velocities or flows downstream or on adjacent properties for the 2-year, 10-year, and 100-year storm events, at a minimum, using critical duration analysis and the methodology provided in §502.9 of the WMO; and
+• Where detention is not required per §504.1 of the WMO, the applicant shall demonstrate that the development will not increase velocities or flows downstream or on adjacent properties for the 2-year, 10-year, and 100-year storm events, at a minimum, using critical duration analysis and the methodology provided in §502.9 of the WMO; and

-Where detention is required per §504.1 of the WMO, the requirements of §504.12 of the WMO apply.
+• Where detention is required per §504.1 of the WMO, the requirements of §504.10 of the WMO apply.

 A development could potentially impact existing drainage patterns and discharge rates from upstream areas.
 These upstream tributary flows cannot be blocked and must be either routed around or through the development.
-The design runoff rate, determined by critical duration analysis, should consider the upstream area under fully developed conditions to ensure the major stormwater system is not undersized and can adequately collect and convey the upstream tributary flow.
-When detention is required for the development, the upstream tributary flows can be either bypassed or stored within the detention facility.
+The design runoff rate, determined by critical duration analysis, should consider the upstream area under fully developed conditions to ensure the major stormwater system is not undersized and can adequately collect and convey the upstream tributary flows can be either bypassed or stored within the detention facility.
 Refer to 5.4.6 for additional information.